How to Choose a Google Ads Agency for Your Medical Practice (Red Flags to Watch)

 Ask for specific metrics: • What was their starting cost per lead? • What did it drop to? • How long did optimization take? • What's their typical cost per consultation for your vertical?

 Red flag: "We can't share case studies due to NDAs."
 That's fine, but they should offer anonymized data or at least one public case study.
+If they have zero documented proof of healthcare results, you're being asked to be their guinea pig.

 Question 3: What's Your Reporting?